Read our 2022 annual report

-Concern has been on the ground in Ethiopia for over40 years.
-However in the past year, the number of Concern staff in the country, mainly skilled local people, has jumped from 200 to 400.
-We are working with the government to help address malnutrition.
+Concern has been on the ground in Ethiopia for over 40 years.
+However, in the past year, the number of Concern staff in the country, mainly skilled local people, has jumped from 200 to 400 as we work with the government to help address malnutrition.

-Concern is also helping to build the capacity of frontline government health staff, and in other areas of the country, is supporting improvements in water, sanitation and hygiene.
+We are also helping to build the capacity of frontline government health staff and, in other areas of the country, supporting improvements in water, sanitation and hygiene.